-As of June 30, 2020 and 2019, \$6.4 million and \$5.9 million in fees were accumulated in reserves that were greater than actual expenses, respectively.
-As of June 30, 2020, the \$6.4 million reserve is restricted for future expenses of CollegeInvest in its capacity as administrator of the Program.
-It is CollegeInvest's intent to maintain this reserve at approximately 12 to 18 months of estimated expenses, which CollegeInvest estimates to be between \$5.8 million and \$8.7 million.
+As of June 30, 2021 and 2020, \$8.3 million and \$6.4 million in fees were accumulated in reserves that were greater than actual expenses, respectively.
+As of June 30, 2021, the \$8.3 million reserve is restricted for future expenses of CollegeInvest in its capacity as administrator of the Program.
+It is CollegeInvest's intent to maintain up to a 36 month reserve of estimated expenses.